Entropy-cost type Propagation of Chaos for Mean Field Particle System with Bounded Measurable Interaction: Proof of Theorem

-\end{enumerate} We first give a lemma on the relationship of $L^1$-transportation costs between a single particle and $N$ particles, which is of independent interest. \begin{lem} Let $(E,\rho)$ be a Polish space and $m$ be a positive integer.
+The next lemma characterizes the relationship of $L^1$-transportation costs between a single particle and $N$ particles, which is of independent interest.
+One can also refer to \cite[Proposition 2.6]{HS} for some similar results. \begin{lem} Let $(E,\rho)$ be a Polish space and $m$ be a positive integer.
 For any $1\leq i\leq m$, let $\Psi^i:E\times E\to[0,\infty)$ be measurable and define

 Then it holds

 \end{lem} \begin{proof} For any $1\leq i\leq m$, let $P_i(x)=x^i,x=(x^1,x^2,\cdots,x^m)\in E^m$.
 For any $\pi\in\C(\prod_{i=1}^m \mu^i, \prod_{i=1}^m \nu^i)$, it is clear that

 This implies that